AVPN Southeast Asia Healthcare Pooled Fund

 Having received over 200+ indications of interest to apply and 85 strong applications with a collective ask of USD 40 million, there is now an impetus to raise more capital to mitigate the massive losses in the healthcare sector and the compounded impact in countries across Southeast Asia.

-Reach out if you would like to join the pooled fund or ask us to customise an individual fund for you.
+Reach out if you would like to ask us to customise an individual fund for you